hippkap/BHDS.2010.Shiny.App/README.md

 initial scaffold of the README.md file.
-3. Separate from the main branch, within the “UI branch,” Jona provided the preliminary code for the UI: installed the appropriate packages, started building the UI by defining the fluidPage() layut, sidebar filters, and a basic tabset, which included the first version of the sliders, gender checkboxes, and placeholder outputs for the Data, Summary and Sleep -> Cognition tabs.
+3. Separate from the main branch, within the “UI branch,” Jona provided the preliminary code for the UI: installed the appropriate packages, started building the UI by defining the fluidPage() layout, sidebar filters, and a basic tabset, which included the first version of the sliders, gender checkboxes, and placeholder outputs for the Data, Summary and Sleep -> Cognition tabs.
 Changes within this branch were committed, pushed into the hub, and a merge pull request